sguzman/articles/README.md

 - [ ] Incremental topological microservices
 - [ ] Structural-fication of functional programming
 - [ ] Modern functional programming as a species of functional programming
+- [ ] Study of imposing structure on sets as Structure theory: from sets to hilbert spaces